 August 13, 2020 by

 After months of isolating, quarantining, and distancing from family and friends, stay-at-home orders have been relaxed.
 However, for senior citizens in particular, is it safe to think about going out?
+What do you need to consider when thinking about the safety of senior loved ones?

 Unfortunately, there is no cut-and-dry answer, and a number of criteria must be taken into account to arrive at the best possible decision in order to maintain the safety of senior loved ones.
 For instance: